richwass/eyedominance-website/user-manual.md

 - Complete test history with dates and measurements
 - Trend visualization graphs
 - Aggregate statistical analysis
-- Professional formatting suitable for sharing
+- Clean formatting suitable for sharing

 ### Sharing Options
-- **Email**: Send reports to coaches, trainers, or vision professionals
+- **Email**: Send reports to coaches, trainers, or vision specialists
 - **Save to Files**: Store reports for your records
 - **Print**: Physical copies for reference
 - **Multiple formats**: Choose the best option for your needs